SeoulSKY/ytnoti/README.md

 # 👥 Community

-If you are having any problems with this library, please feel free to ask for help in the issues section or on my Discord server.
+If you are having any problems with using this library, please feel free to ask for help in the issues section or on my Discord server.

 <a href="https://discord.gg/kQZDJJB">